Alfresco/docs-alfresco/enterprise-viewer/latest/config/overlay.md

  `<actions />`

-### Using Property Values in an XML Overlay Configuration
+### Using property values in XML overlay configuration

-Below are examples of properties that can be used throughout the configuration file.
+Below are examples of properties that you can use throughout the configuration file.
 These keys are the OpenContent names related to each property.
 Depending on the environment, and even object type, these keys will change.

 ```xml
 <block id="0" x="30" y="30" alignment="left" rotation="0">